visualdiffer/visualdiffer.github.com/faq.md

 Use as External Diff Tool
 =========================

-VisualDiffer can be integrated with many applications thanks to the command line utility [[Unix Shell Scripting Support|visdiff]]
+VisualDiffer can be integrated with many applications thanks to the command line utility [visdiff](/unix_shell_support/)

 [SourceTree](http://www.sourcetreeapp.com/)
 ------------------------------------------------------